 - Play the video and pause it after Mr. Bean gets in his car.
 Ask your students what Mr. Bean is wearing when he leaves his house.
 Then ask what Mr. Bean hits with his car.

-- Resume the video and pause it after Mr. Bean crashes into the van.
-Ask your class what Mr. Bean was driving.
+- Resume the video and pause it after Mr. Bean washes his teeth.
+Ask your class how Mr. Bean was doing that.

-- You can continue this for the different parts of Mr. Bean’s day.
+- You can continue this for the different parts of Mr. Bean’s day by using the full video.
 It’s engaging and will keep your class attentive knowing questions are to come.